 \section{Hydrodynamic stability}

 In this section, we present a number of linear stability results relevant to semi-convection.
-First, in \S~\ref{sec:basicstab}, we detail the classical stability properties resulting from a local analysis in a non-rotating geometry, before in \S~\ref{sec:linearonset} conducting a detailed linear analysis of perturbations to the basic state \eqref{eqn:T0C0} to find the linear onset of semi-convection in a rotating spherical shell.
+We detail the classical stability properties resulting from a local analysis in a plane layer geometry, before discussing the stability in rotating spherical shells.
+Further details of the latter are provided in Appendix~\ref{sec:linearonset}.
+Finally, we discuss the criteria leading to the formation of density layers.